thespacedeck/gcp-utilities/README.md

 }

-// With the above example, you can query the state of your deployed queries and close the pool on finalisation in order to preserve concurrency setTimeout(function(){
+// With the above example, you can query the state of your deployed queries and close the pool on finalisation in order to preserve concurrency
+// Remember, calling connection.pool(false) which equals createPool() from the repo, will establish a connection in itself setTimeout(function(){
     console.log(`All Connections ${mysql._allConnections.length}`);
     console.log(`Acquiring Connections ${mysql._acquiringConnections.length}`);